Frequently Asked Questions

-- Caucuses - how and why do they function?
+- How and why do caucuses function?

 - What can students bring to oral exams?

-- How do theses, essays, or special projects/performances play a part in Honors?
+- How do theses, essays, or special projects/performances play a part in honors?

-Under the new system, the individual marks are averaged by the Registrar prior to the large Examiners' meeting.
-Only in "discussible cases" where the average mark is in-between two categories (such as HHH and HH) or where there is a large spread between marks (such as HHH and P) are the student's four examiners allowed to discuss the case further and arrive at a total honorific number.
+Under the new system, the individual marks are averaged by the registrar prior to the large examiners' meeting.
+Only in "discussible cases" where the average mark is in-between two categories (such as HHH and HH), or where there is a large spread between marks (such as HHH and P), are the student's four examiners allowed to discuss the case further and arrive at a total honorific number.

-Departmental Caucuses: Those examiners who are under the umbrella of a specific department and are examining majors or minors within that department will meet between 11 a.m.–noon Saturday to assure that all examiners have judged all students on relatively and unilaterally the same basic principles and to discuss the students' work.
+Departmental caucuses: Those examiners who are under the umbrella of a specific department and are examining majors or minors within that department will meet between 11 a.m.–noon on Saturday to discuss the students' work and to ensure that examiners have judged all students on relatively and unilaterally the same basic principles.

-Caucuses for College-sponsored special interdisciplinary majors (work in at least two depts., i.e. Biochemistry, Psychobiology, Education + x, Asian Studies): Caucus for involved departments meets from 10:30–11 a.m.
-Saturday to assure that all examiners have judged students on relatively and unilaterally the same basic principles and to discuss the students' work.
-Special majors involving more than two departments may also be examined any of the three exam days in an Oral Panel (vs. individual orals) with all examiners present, followed by the Caucus to affirm student's knowledge of interdisciplinary area of study.
+Caucuses for College-sponsored special interdisciplinary majors (work in at least two departments, e.g., Biochemistry, Psychobiology, Education + x, Asian Studies): The caucus for involved departments meets from 10:30–11 a.m. on Saturday to discuss the students' work and to ensure that all examiners have judged students on relatively and unilaterally the same basic principles.
+Special majors involving more than two departments may also be examined any of the three exam days in an oral panel (vs. individual orals) with all examiners present, followed by the caucus to affirm student's knowledge of interdisciplinary area of study.